American Expeditionary Forces: Logistics

 Logistic operations were under the direction of Chicago banker Charles G. Dawes, with the rank first of colonel and then brigadier general.
 Dawes reported directly to Gen. Pershing.
 Dawes recommended in May 1918 that the allies set up a joint logistics planning board, which was approved by the Allies in the form of the Military Board of Allied Supply (MBAS), which coordinated logistics and transportation on the Western and Italian fronts.

 Supporting the two million soldiers across the Atlantic Ocean was a massive logistical enterprise.
 In order to be successful, the Americans needed to create a coherent support structure with very little institutional knowledge.
-The A. E. F. developed support network appropriate for the huge size of the American force.
+The AEF developed support network appropriate for the huge size of the American force.
 It rested upon the Services of Supply in the rear areas, with ports, railroads, depots, schools, maintenance facilities, bakeries, clothing repair shops (termed salvage), replacement depots, ice plants, and a wide variety of other activities.

 The Services of Supply initiated support techniques that would last well into the Cold War including forward maintenance, field cooking, graves registration (mortuary affairs), host nation support, motor transport, and morale services.
-The work of the logisticians enabled the success of the A. E. F. and contributed to the emergence of the American Army as a modern fighting force.
+The work of the logisticians enabled the success of the AEF and contributed to the emergence of the American Army as a modern fighting force.